An Interactive Guide To The Fourier Transform

 • Where do we start?
 (Phase angle, where 0 degrees is the x-axis)

 I could say "2-inch radius, start at 45 degrees, 1 circle per second, go!".
-After half a second we should be at the same spot: starting point + amount traveled = 45 + 180 = 225 degrees (on a 2-inch circle).
+After half a second, we should each be pointing to: starting point + amount traveled = 45 + 180 = 225 degrees (on a 2-inch circle).

 Every circular path needs a size, speed, and starting angle (amplitude/frequency/phase).
 We can even combine paths: imagine tiny motorcars, driving in circles at different speeds.